EcoBlockLabs/ecoblock-tutorials/packages/demo-dapp-pet-shop/README.md

 # demo-dapp-pet-shop Tutorial

-demo-dapp-pet-shop is a simple sample example that allows you to deploy the adoption contract to Arbitrum and run its functions.
+demo-dapp-pet-shop is a simple sample example that allows you to deploy the adoption contract to EcoBlock and run its functions.

 The contract lives entirely on L2 / involves no direct L1 interacts; writing, deploying, and interacting with it works just like using an L1 contract.